Updated: Sep 15

 But wait – make sure you harden-off your basil plants first!
 Before transplanting into your garden bed, keep your seedlings outdoors for a week, in a spot where they’ll be sheltered from any wind and/or hot sun.
 This will help prepare them for transplant, and reduce any shock once they’ve been relocated.

-STEP 1: Prepare your soil just as you would for direct sowing, by loosening the top 6-8 inches and adding in some organic matter.
+STEP 1: Prepare moist soil just as you would for direct sowing, by loosening the top 6-8 inches and adding in some organic matter.

 STEP 2: Dig some holes that are both 10-12 inches apart and deep enough so that the root balls of your basil plants are completely covered.
 Carefully remove your basil plants from their containers, then ever-so-gently loosen their root balls to encourage root anchorage in their new soil.